- JudgeMate for scooter contests

 Raymond Warner

-A pioneer of street scootering and one of the sport's earliest professional athletes.
-Known for his raw, powerful riding style and his significant contributions to the scooter media and content creation space.
+A pioneer of street scootering and one of the sport's earliest top-level athletes.
+Known for his raw, high-impact riding style and his significant contributions to the scooter media and content creation space.

 Jon Marco Gaydos